 Alyssa holds a certificate in Indigenous Canada from the University of Alberta and a certificate in Foundations of Diversity and Inclusion from the Canadian Centre for Diversity and Inclusion.
-She is currently working towards a Certificate in Business Management from Ryerson University.

 Throughout high school and university, Alyssa took fine art and art history classes, and has visited art galleries across North America.
 Over the last five years, she has worked for many Kitchener-Waterloo based companies in guest service and program coordinator roles.
 She is excited to manage Artshine and Arts4All’s day-to-day program operations.

 Brianne is the Art History Consultant for Artshine.
 She has both an undergraduate and graduate degree in Art History, receiving her Master's from Queen's University in 2017.

 Brianne has been working in the field of museum education for over five years, and is passionate about Artshine's mission to provide exceptional and affordable art education to a diversity of demographics.